Flavors & Fragrances (ICAP P2)

 Bridges and reorientation

-Students in the ICAP Flavors and Fragrances program have the opportunity to obtain a double degree in "Management of Technology and Science (MTS)" which is part of the "Management Information Systems (MSI)" of the IAE University of Montpellier.
-The selection is made on file.
+Students in the ICAP Flavors and Fragrances program have the opportunity to obtain a double degree in "Management of Technologies and Sciences (MTS)", which is part of the "Management of Information Systems (MSI)" specialization at the IAE of the University of Montpellier.
+Selection is based on an application file.

 Read more